 You will be the fish that went to school (pun intended), recognizes Diet Culture, and knows your way out of the storm.

-I am Dr Elayne Daniels, a MA based psychologist specializing in the treatment of eating disorders and negative body image.
+I am Dr Elayne Daniels, a MA-based psychologist specializing in treating people with eating disorders and negative body image.
 Join me in ditching Diet Culture!
 Contact me here for more information.